CVEProject/cvelistV5/README.md

 1. **Updated 9/17/2024:** Some CVE Records published prior to 2023 had incorrect publication, reserved, and update date.
 As of 9/17/2024 this has been corrected.

-1. **Added 9/17/2024:** Publication and update date discrepancies exist for CVE recrods published by the MITRE CNA-LR between May 8, 2024 and June 7, 2024 (affecting approximately 515 records).
+1. **Added 9/17/2024:** Publication and update date discrepancies exist for CVE Records published by the MITRE CNA-LR between May 8, 2024 and June 7, 2024 (affecting approximately 515 records).
-Users of this repository for CVE metrics (and other publication/udpate data senstive analysis) should be aware of this issue.
+Users of this repository for CVE metrics (and other publication/update data sensitive analysis) should be aware of this issue.
 A fix will be forthcoming.

 ## Reporting Issues